sletz/interval/PRECISION.md

 # Backwards precision computation

-i.e., given an output precision `lout`, determine an input precision `lin` such that The Property is fulfilled.
+i.e., given an output precision `lout`, determine an input precision `lin` such that `lin` would induce output precision `lout` in the direct direction.

 We suppose that we know at which point `x0` to compute the precision in the direct direction if given an input precision.
 So, we know that the relationship between `lin` and `lout` is as follows: